-We have listed below some of the principal risks associated with an investment in the certificates.
-We may identify additional risks associated with a specific offering of certificates in the related prospectus supplement.
+You should review all of these risk factors before investing in the certificates.
 Because each investor has different investment needs and different risk tolerances, you should consult your own financial and legal advisors to determine whether the certificates are a suitable investment for you.